 Ol Seki Hemingways Mara is a private tented camp located in Kenya's spectacular Naboisho Conservancy, near the iconic Maasai Mara Reserve.
 With only 10 exclusive tents, guests can experience the private African safari of their dreams!
 A winner of Eco Tourism Kenya, Ol Seki Hemingways Mara promotes responsible tourism practices; the semi-permanent structure allows the resort to reduce its footprint on the land, an act which benefits the wildlife and local residents.
 Additionally, Ol Seki contributes towards the livelihoods of local communities, providing training and employment opportunities, as well as supporting local craftswomen and herdsman by purchasing their goods.

-The Sonevi Fushi Resort is one of the most sustainable resorts in the Maldives, ideal for a secluded honeymoon.
-Located in the Baa Atoll UNESCO Biosphere Reserve and set in amongst lush, tropical foliage, the Resort's villas were built using locally-sourced materials and inspired by the beautiful Maldivian natural surroundings.
-Sonevi Fushi not only uses local ingredients in its restaurants, but has a garden in which it grows its own herbs and vegetables.
-The Resort also uses eco-friendly surfing gear, boasting the first 100% sustainable surfing programme in the world.
+Soneva Fushi Resort is one of the most sustainable resorts in the Maldives, ideal for a secluded honeymoon.
+Located in the Baa Atoll UNESCO Biosphere Reserve and set in amongst lush, tropical foliage, the resort's villas were built using locally-sourced materials and inspired by the beautiful Maldivian natural surroundings.
+Soneva Fushi not only uses local ingredients in its restaurants, but has a garden in which it grows its own herbs and vegetables.
+The resort also uses eco-friendly surfing gear, boasting the first 100% sustainable surfing programme in the world.

 One of National Geographic's Unique Lodges in the World, the Topas Ecolodge is situated in the mountainous north-west of Vietnam in the tranquil town of Sapa, perfect for a wellness escape in nature.
 Committed to producing real sustainable benefits, the lodge works closely with the nearby community, supporting the local school, purchasing the majority of its food from the village markets and distributing recyclable materials locally.
 Striving to operate sustainably, Topas Ecolodge keeps its electricity usage to a minimum, as well as reusing as much waste as possible.